Load Balancing Using Sparse Communication: Introduction

 \item \emph{Performance characterization under state approximation.} We characterize when using approximate state information can lead to near-optimal performance.
-We focus on the natural load balancing algorithm where jobs join the server with the smallest queue length in the approximate state.
+We focus on the natural load balancing algorithm where jobs join the server with the smallest approximate queue length.
 Because system dynamics under adaptive load balancing and approximation schemes are generally not amenable to exact analysis, we develop an asymptotic diffusion-scaled analysis to characterize performance, which also allows for time-varying arrival rates.
-Our main theorem here shows that the load balancer achieves asymptotically optimal performance whenever the approximation error is moderately bounded, which, importantly, includes as a special case the constant-error regime mentioned in the previous paragraph.
+Our main theorem in this part shows that the load balancer achieves asymptotically optimal performance whenever the approximation error is moderately bounded, which includes as an important special case when the approximation error is bounded by a constant $y$, as discussed previously.

 The proof of the theorem is carried out in two steps.
-In the first step, we provide a sufficient condition on the approximation errors under which the queue lengths undergo State Space Collapse (SSC).
-This refers to the phenomena where the queue lengths are completely balanced in diffusion scale.
-In the second step, we prove that if the queue length undergoes SSC, then the workload in the system is minimized, when compared to the workload under any other algorithm (not necessarily approximation based), or even to the workload in a single server queue with a combined rate of the servers.
+In the first step, we provide a sufficient condition on the approximation errors under which the queue lengths are completely balanced in diffusion scale.
+Following \cite{atar2019subdiffusive}, we refer to this phenomenon as Sub-Diffusivity of the Deviation Process (SDDP) of the queue lengths.
+In the second step, we prove that if SDDP of the queue lengths holds, then the workload in the system is minimized, when compared to the workload under any other algorithm (not necessarily approximation based), or even to the workload in a single server queue with a combined rate of the servers.